-- The Lupin III series has been around a long time, but most of the animation has remained in one place: Tokyo Movie Shinsha.
-However, the wide range of directors and designers who have handled the series over the years have meant drastic changes in animation, from the Ghibli-esque (The Castle Of Cagliostro, a few second series episodes) to cartoony and goofy (Legend of the Gold of Babylon) to downright crude (some episodes of the second and third series).
-Lampshaded beautifully in the anniversary OVA Green Vs Red which had a Zerg Rush of Lupins at one point, all drawn in the varying styles.
+- The Lupin III animated series has been around a long time, but most of the animation has remained in one place: Tokyo Movie Shinsha.
+However, the wide range of directors and designers who have handled the series over the years have meant drastic changes in animation, from the Ghibli-esque (The Castle of Cagliostro and a few second series episodes) to cartoony and goofy (Legend Of The Gold Of Babylon) to downright crude (some episodes of the second and third series).
+Lampshaded beautifully in the anniversary OVA Green vs. Red which had hundred of Lupins, drawn in dozens of varying styles.

 - THE iDOLM@STER - The majority of the dance numbers flow quite nicely.
 Especially in Episode 13 and 25.

 - While it's never been much of an animation marvel, Axis Powers Hetalia had some very impressive scenes scattered throughout The Movie, some highlights being the ridiculously shiny and colorful effect the Picto create and the various militaries of different countries in action, especially the American air force sequence.

 - Panty & Stocking with Garterbelt's episodes seemed like they were each animated by a different studio.
 Some episodes, like "The Stripping", had consistent, on-model animation whereas others, like the OVA, had extremely cartoony, off-model and lazy animation.

 - The 2006 Fate/stay night anime by Studio DEEN received quite a bump in quality for its final two episodes.
 Compare the fluidity of Saber's fight against Gilgamesh to the fights against Rider or Berserker, as well as the detail and intensity of her facial expressions.